kozgunov/my_bots/Finance_bot/QL for stocks&crpyto/readme.md

 2. Install the required packages:   ```
    pip install -r requirements.txt   ```

-3. Install TA-Lib (follow instructions for your operating system)
+3. Set up your PostgreSQL database and update the connection details in `config.py`.

+4. Update the API keys and tokens in `config.py` for the services you plan to use.

 ## Usage

-1. Configure your desired cryptocurrency and parameters in `main.py`
+1. Configure your desired cryptocurrency and parameters in `config.py`
-2. Run the main script:   ```
+2. Run the training script:   ```
+   python training.py   ```
-   python main.py   ```
+3. After training, run the main script to start the bot:   ``` python main.py   ```

-3. The script will train the agent, test it on the most recent data, and generate performance plots.
+4. The script will start the Telegram bot and begin monitoring the market.
+Users can interact with the bot using the provided commands.

 ## Customization

-- Adjust the `ImprovedQLearningAgent` parameters in `agent.py` to modify the learning process
+- Adjust the `ImprovedAgent` parameters in `agent.py` to modify the learning process
 - Customize the trading environment in `environment.py` to add more complex trading rules
 - Add or remove technical indicators in the `add_technical_indicators` function in `utils.py`
+- Modify the Telegram bot commands and responses in `main.py` to suit your needs

 ## Results

-The bot generates two main output files:
-- `training_results.png`: Shows the training progress, including rewards and epsilon decay
-- `trading_results.png`: Displays the bot's trading actions and portfolio value over time
+The bot generates performance plots and sends trading notifications through the Telegram interface.
+You can also view the training progress and trading results in the console output and in the `results` folder on your desktop.

+## GPU Acceleration

+This project supports GPU acceleration for faster training.
+Make sure you have CUDA installed and configured properly.
+The script will automatically use GPU if available.

 ## Disclaimer